Jeff-The-McD/Cal-Poly-Optical-Flow-Project/README.md

 and Optical Flow to detect and Avoid Objects.
 The success of this project will offer a cheaper method to help create autonomous flight as other methods that have been proven more effective are shown to be astronomically more expensive.

+### A demo of the working version we have of the program.
 [![A video that shows the demo OPTFLOW from Cal Poly Pomona at work](http://img.youtube.com/vi/sJlR9mkBTP4/0.jpg)](http://www.youtube.com/watch?v=sJlR9mkBTP4 "Demo of CalPoly OptFlow Program ")